Course Catalog

 PREREQUISITE: Must have had previous Vocal Music Instruction and/or successfully passed the audition held by the director

 Concert Choir is a mixed voice ensemble.
 It is made up of the traditional soprano, alto, tenor, and bass sections.
-Concert Choir, in conjunction with music lessons, includes instruction in music theory, sight singing, music history, vocal tec
+Concert Choir, in conjunction with music lessons, includes instruction in music theory, sight singing, music history, vocal technique

 High School Concert Band